CyVerse-learning-materials/foss-2020/CyVerse/vice.rst

 Step1: Make a new repo on GitHub

 - Create a New repository on GitHub.
-Initialize this repo with a README
-- Copy the URL via the green "Clone or Download" button
+Click the green "New" button to create a new repo.
+Enter the name of the repo and check initialize this repo with a README file.
+Click "Create Repository" button.

 Step2: Clone the new GitHub repo

+- From Github, copy the repo URL via the green "Clone or Download" button.
 - In RStudio, start a new project.
 File > New Project > Version Control > Git.
 Paste the GitHub URL in the "repository URL".
+- Enter the name of the "project directory" which should be same as the name of your GitHub repo.
+- Click "Create Project".

 Step3: Push your changes to GitHub

+To push the changes to the remote GitHub repository press the Push button on the upper right corner of the commit window.
+You will be prompted to enter the username and password of your GitHub account.

 **Sharing VICE apps with collaborators**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~